 For the over 130,000 residents of Montgomery County who are "limited English proficient," simple tasks like completing a job application, or writing a note to their child's teacher, pose nearly impossible challenges.
 For the past 54 years, LCMC has helped make those tasks easier for over 20,000 adult learners.
 Through one-on-one Basic Literacy and English as a Second Language tutoring and classes, it provides cost-effective instruction to both foreign-born and native-born students who have limited flexibility in their schedules, may not be comfortable in large classes, or may simply need to learn at their own pace.
 It also offers conversation classes and workplace literacy courses – all of which give students the skills and vocabulary to navigate school, work, and community.
-Over 30 classes at six sites will reach nearly 1,700 adults next year.
-Your gift puts their dreams into words.
+Over 30 classes at six sites will reach nearly 1,700 adults next year – putting their dreams into words.

 Headquarters: MD-Montgomery County